rafaelcaricio/fedimovies/FEDERATION.md

 }
 ```

 Where `object` is an ID of old account and `target` is an ID of new account.
-Actors identifed by `object` and `target` properties must have at least one identity key in common to be considered aliases.
+Actors identified by `object` and `target` properties must have at least one identity key in common to be considered aliases.
 Upon receipt of such activity, actors that follow `object` should un-follow it and follow `target` instead.

 ## Subscription events